vuejs/vuepress/docs/config/README.md

 - Type: `Object`
 - Default: `undefined`

-Using `algolia` option allows you to disable the default built-in headers-based search and leverage the [algolia docsearch](https://github.com/algolia/docsearch), to enable this search, You have to provide at least `apiKey` and `indexName`:
+Using `algolia` option allows you to leverage [algolia docsearch](https://github.com/algolia/docsearch) to displace the default built-in headers-based search, to enable this search, you have to provide at least `apiKey` and `indexName`:

 ```js
 module.exports = {